ipbl-oit-siit/portal/setup/python+vscode.md

 - Download our installer file by clicking the following URL.
     - [py25en.exe](https://oskit-my.sharepoint.com/:u:/g/personal/yoshiyuki_kamakura_oit_ac_jp/EX6OAXWBpUtIsGnJsNBTvu0BJBw1vkrZ7GdApoSqDaBigw)<br>
       <image src="../image/pw.png" width="40%" height="40%"> <image src="../image/dl.png" width="40%" height="40%"><br>
+    > **Note**
+    > - Password is needed when you download the file.
+The password will be provided separately.<br>
-    - If you have installed some antivirus software, this executable file and other batch files may not work properly.
+    > - If you have installed some antivirus software, this executable file and other batch files may not work properly.
 - Execute "py25en.exe" file.
     > **Note**
     > - This installer is safe.<br>